Painting an unfinished basement ceiling is a great way to make a short ceiling look higher! Learn how to paint an unfinished basement ceiling.

 - Paint respirator: $30

-*Buying paint and primer in 5 gallon buckets saved money and time.
-Plus, we still have some left over for future projects.
+*Buying paint and primer in 5-gallon buckets saved money and time.
+Plus, we still have some left for future projects.

 Yes!
-Painting pipes in a basement is a great way to make them disappear visually.
-To make paint stick, make sure you use primer.
+Painting pipes and ductwork in a basement is a great way to make them disappear visually.
+To make the paint stick, make sure you use a primer.

 How to Paint an Unfinished Basement Ceiling